Hilton Head Symphony Orchestra – 37th Season

 Throughout the years, along with the International Piano Competition and the League of the Hilton Head Symphony Orchestra, the organization developed a youth orchestra program, an education and community outreach program, and a jazz connection, all of which operate under the auspices of the Hilton Head Symphony Orchestra.

 Today with Board Chairman, Tim Ridge, and President and CEO, Mary M. Briggs, the orchestra is reaching out to all the other musical and art organizations in a spirit of cooperation.
 Working together with the Chamber, the Arts Center, musical and choral groups, and local schools, they hope to foster new relationships and work together to bring recognition of all the arts and culture available on the Island.
 Brigg’s plan to work with the Boys & Girls Club and the local schools to foster music in the youth of the community is meeting with great success.

 The HHSO will continue with the new project begun last season entitled Music Bridges.
 The goal of this project is to bring musicians to the 3rd, 4th and 5th graders in the Beaufort School System, over 1,000 students, and give them an opportunity to meet professional musicians, learn about musical instruments, and hear an orchestra perform.

-The 36th season, “American Mosaic”, will open with a special performance, Mozart Fest and Gala with Emanuel Ax in Concert on Monday, September 18, 2017.
+The 36th season, “American Mosaic”, opened with a special performance, Mozart Fest and Gala with Emanuel Ax in Concert on Monday, September 18, 2017.
 The regular season will commence in October with Music Director and Principal Conductor, John Morris Russell, now in his 6th season with the orchestra .
 In 2010 he began his tenure as Conductor Designate with The Cincinnati Pops, and having completed a 10 year tenure with the Windsor Symphony, where he was honored with the title of Conductor Laureate.
 He is widely considered North Americas leader in orchestral educational programming and from 1997 to 2009 conducted the “LinkUP” educational concert series at Carnegie Hall made famous by Leonard Bernstein.

 There is a continuing emphasis on nationally known young artists as soloists for the yearly concerts, educating local children to music, musical instruments, and offering reduced tickets for concerts to youngsters accompanied by an adult.